samnooij/compare_metagenome_classifications/README.md

 [Diamond](http://ab.inf.uni-tuebingen.de/software/diamond/) blastp and
 classified using CAT, after which the whole contig is assigned a taxonomic name.

-Simultaneously, PZN classifications per contig, and annotations of unclassified contigs are collected.
+Simultaneously, Jovian classifications per contig, and annotations of unclassified contigs are collected.
 These are merged with the classifications from CAT, and finally these are compared and visualised in several different ways, per sample and over all included samples (summed).